 Welcome to Mini Love Farm!

-We are a small closed herd.
-All of our goats came from clean tested Farms.
-I have reduced my herd dramatically, I now have 4 Does and 2 Bucks.
-We test our herd annually so clean test results are available for our customers peace of mind.
+We are a small closed herd, in Lebanon, Oregon.
+Our herd consists of 5-6 Does and 2 Bucks.
+We test our herd annually, we want to provide clean herd test results for our customers peace of mind.
 We have been very meticulous about the care we provide for our herd.
-We have 5 acres of pastureland that is divided into 6 different pastures.
-Each pasture provides a 12’ x 12’ , three sided run in shed with feed storage in the middle, between the two pastures/ sheds.
-We feed our herd Orchard Grass/Alfalfa blend, a GMO Free Special Blend of Grain, BOSS, Grass Farmers, Goat Crafts-min, Loose minerals, top dressed with Thorvin Sea Kelp and Diamond V Yeast XP Original, I use an Herbal wormer made by Fir Meadows LLC and have recently added Essential Oils monthly for natural parasite control.
+We have 3 acres of pastureland that is divided into 4 different pastures.
+Each pasture provides a 12’ x 36’, three sided run in shed with feed storage in the middle, between the two pastures/ sheds.
+We feed our herd Alfalfa and a Special hand blended grain mix, BOSS, Grass Farmers, Goat Crafts-min, Loose minerals, top dressed with Thorvin Sea Kelp and Diamond V Yeast XP Original, I use an Herbal wormer made by Fir Meadows LLC.
 We have available to each pasture Cobalt blocks and improved pastures with browsing.